Skip links

 October 13, 2024

 Boca Chica, Texas.
-Space X successfully launches the fifth test flight of Starship.
-The massive first stage re-enters, incredibly successfully on the first try, all the way back to base and is caught by the Mechazilla’s chopsticks.
-The Starship spacecraft re-enters the atmosphere over the
+Space X successfully launches the fifth Starship test flight.
+The massive first stage re-enters base, incredibly successfully on the first try, and is caught by the Mechazilla’s chopsticks.
+The Starship spacecraft reenters the atmosphere over the Indian Ocean and maneuvers to a

 September 12, 2024